mrkmurthy/goldbar-puzzle-automation/README.md

 1. Download the project
 2. Open the Command prompt/Terminal and navigate to project root folder
-3. Enter 'mvn verify' to run the test
+3. Enter 'mvn verify' to run the test in default chrome browser For chrome headless: verify -Dwebdriver.driver=chrome -Dheadless.mode=true
+   Firefox: verify -Dwebdriver.driver=firefox

 The project will execute and will display the test report path at the end of the execution under SERENITY REPORTS heading.
 Report location: `_Project-root-folder/target/site/serenity/index.html_`